-Tardies: Classroom instruction is key to student success.
+Tardies: We are leaving this language in the handbook in anticipation of a return to school where all students who elect to engage in face-to-face instruction will need guidance.
+That said, it is important that all students who engage from home do so when synchronous or "live" learning occurs.
+Classroom instruction is key to student success.
 As such, students are expected to be in their assigned classes at the start of each period.
 Students who fail to be in their assigned classroom at the sound of the bell must report directly to class.
 Students who appear for class more than 15 minutes late without a pass are to receive a discipline referral for skipping.
 Below are the consequences that will be administered to students who are late to individual classes: